rails/rails/guides/source/action_cable_overview.md

 The PostgreSQL adapter uses Active Record's connection pool, and thus the application's `config/database.yml` database configuration, for its connection.

+Action Cable will take an extra connection from the connection pool beyond the configured size, and keep it for the lifetime of each process.
+Keep this in mind when designing your infrastructure and configuring connection limits.

 ### Allowed Request Origins

 Action Cable will only accept requests from specified origins, which are